hyper-expanse/parse-repository-url/contributing.md

 # Contributing

+## Project Scope

+`parse-repository-url` is intended to accept any URL that can be used by `git` as a _remote_, and to parse that URL into its component parts; user, project, host/platform, etc.

 ## Feature Requests

 I'm always looking for suggestions to improve this project.
 If you have a suggestion for improving an existing feature, or would like to suggest a completely new feature, please file an issue with my [repository](https://github.com/hyper-expanse/parse-repository-url/issues).